Looking for a central hotel in Rome?

 While strolling along this broad, sweeping boulevard, you may still come across a few elegant landmarks, those frequented in the 1960s by movie stars and prying paparazzi.

-A few ideas for a central hotel in Rome on or near Via Veneto include:
+Our picks for a central hotel in Rome on or near Via Veneto include:

 This small but iconic area of Rome's historic center is most famous for its eponymous fountain.